-23.1.4 QM/MM environment model: \QM3
+25.1.4 QM/MM model: QM3

-Not documented yet.
-Examples can be found by grepping for "QM3" in the "dalton/test" directory in the distribution.
+Not documented.
+Examples can be found by grepping for "QM3" in the "DALTON/test" directory in the distribution.
+See also .PEQM and PEQM (introduction in Chapter 16) for a newer more general and efficient implementation with many of the same capabilities.